bkommineni/CS686-GDELT-Event-Analysis/README.md

   - # articles, # sources, # mentions: one or more
   - Goldstein Scale: expresses whether the event will have a good impact (+10) or a bad impact (-10) to the country in question, with every value inbetween.
   - QuadClass: which of the 4 main classification groups applies (Verbal/Material Cooperation/Conflict)

+# Analysis

+We played the role of the professor a little bit and imagined a couple of questions:

+## What are the most discussed topics implicating both the United States and Switzerland?